 The Big Google+ Redesign:

 The revamp and new Google+ design were introduced on November 17th, 2015.
 Initially rolling out as a Beta, the changes have become widely available to all users.
 Having already removed the requirement for Google+ accounts across other services, the new design also splits out live webcasting and meetings service Google Hangouts.
 There is also a new, separate About Me service for managing what information you share on Google services and networks as an individual.

-Collections are also designed to share content around specific topics by organizing and collecting text, photros and videos.
+Collections are also designed to share content around specific topics by organizing and collecting text, photos and videos.